 What is Root Cause Analysis?

-But in 2008, we published a new definition for a root cause:
+But in 2006, we published a new, improved definition of a root cause:

 that would have prevented the problem.”

 Therefore, by using the second definition, the answer to the question: “What is root cause analysis?” is:

 best practices or knowledge